 Doctor and researcher

-Anastasia teaches yoga without being weird or touchy feely.
+Anastasia teaches yoga without being weird, touchy feely, or culturally appropriative.
 Never thought I would love yoga with a white lady so much!

 Medical school student